|Revision D1||BH5D5DD||Legacy GT-B E-tune II||5MT||F4WD||EJ208||280 PS|

 |Revision D2||BH5D5DD||Legacy GT-B S-edition||5MT||F4WD||EJ208||280 PS|

-The Applied Model is a 7-digit code number that is used by Subaru to identify a car’s specification, but does not uniquely identify each individual car.
+The Applied Model is a 7-digit code number that is used by Subaru to identify a car’s specification, but unlike the Chassis Number or VIN, this does not uniquely identify an individual car.
 Almost all Subaru cars have the Applied Model stamped on a metal plate that can be found riveted to the top of the near-side strut tower, although some cars have the plate in one of the front door frames.

 The information encoded within the Applied Model number contains details of the vehicle’s model, body type, engine type, gearbox, trim-level and period of production.
 By entering you car’s Applied Model number at the top of the page you will be able to decode this number and view the specification of your car.